danielrosehill/Prompt-Engineering-Notebook/Experiments/Stack-Research-Deep/remarks.md

 The next objective was to see whether the same prompt could be used to build a "shortlist" based on very specific criteria - in this case a list of tools meeting the 3 "hard requirements" of having a native Android app, supporting backup (somehow), and with support for markdown.

-An "icing on the cake" idea was carrying on into a third section which would attempt to pick a "winner" from the shortlist with a defined yardstick of whichever of the options meeting all the criteria had the best apparent "scalability".
-Unfortunately the generation stalled before it could output the final section.
+Finally, the prompt asked that GPT whittle the shortlist down into an actionable "bottom line" selection of the 3 best tools.

+GPT inferred that they should be ordered by order of preference although the output was a little unclear.

 ## Results